elefant-dev/fregate-rs/Review.md

 # Questions

-### ❓ Dependancies logic
+### ❓ Dependencies logic

 https://github.com/Wandalen/fregate_review/blob/master/examples/grafana/Cargo.toml

-not clear what is logic of including dependencies lots of dependencies come from fregate and public but some are not public and included by user
+Not clear what is logic of including dependencies.
+Lots of dependencies come from `fregate` and public, but some are not public and included by a user

 ```toml
 fregate = { path = "../.." }